abhi99555/QP-Generator/README.md

 ## 📌 Introduction

-Question paper Generator, a web app which helps everyone to generate question papers with ease.
+Question paper Generator, a web application which helps everyone to generate question papers with ease.

 ## ⭐ How to get started?

-You can refer to the following articles on the basics of Git and Github and also contact the Project Mentors, in case you are stuck:
+You can refer to the following articles on the basics of Git and Github and also contact the Project Mentors, in case you are  being stucked:

 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)